dominance-analysis/dominance-analysis/docs/index.rst

 -----------------

 This package is released under an open source MIT license.
 The Dominance Analysis package is based on the concept developed by
 Azen and Budescu.
 Pull requests submitted to the `GitHub Repo`_ are highly encouraged!
-Dominance Analysis Python package has been developed by  `Shashank Shekhar`_, `Sajan Bhagat`_ and `Kunjithapatham Sivakumar`_
+Dominance Analysis Python package has been developed by  `Shashank Shekhar`_, `Sajan Bhagat`_ and `Kunjithapatham Sivakumar`_.

-The latest build status can be found at `Travis CI`_
+The latest build status can be found at `Travis CI`_.

 .. _Shashank Shekhar: https://github.com/quintshekhar
 .. _Sajan Bhagat: https://github.com/bhagatsajan0073